E-2 Visas: Investing In American Businesses

 Contact Fok Immigration Law For The Immigration Help You Need

 Securing the proper visa is not easy.
-If you are trying to secure a temporary work visa, call Fok Immigration Law at 408-212-7014.
-You can also contact us online to schedule your free initial consultation.
+If you are trying to secure a temporary work visa, call Fok Immigration Law at 408-606-8911.
+You can also contact us online to schedule your free case evaluation.
 With our main office in San Jose, we represent clients throughout California and the greater United States.